 In all states, it is legal to have your loved one's body at home after they die.
 Idaho does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Idaho Code § 39-260 (2018), which permits the "person in charge of interment or of removal of the body from the district" to obtain and file the death certificate.)

-Idaho law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person appointed by the deceased person before death, then to the person’s designated health care agent, and after that to family members in an established order.
+Idaho law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Idaho has no embalming requirements for families holding home funerals, unless you plan to use public transit to transport the body for final disposition.
 If that's the case, you must have the body embalmed and obtain a permit for final disposition from the person who signed the death certificate.
 (See Idaho Code § 54-1120 (2018).)